- Books, Literature, and Writing»

 "Reporters?
 Jesus Christ Dad what the hell did you do?"
 Odds followed the officer into the station.

 Knockers yelled over his shoulder as he headed into the club level to place the bet.
 "I'll grab a cab once I collect, somebody call me and tell me where I'm going."
-He was through the doors as Easy and Pops jumped into Easy's Lincoln and pulled out.
+He was through the doors as Easy and Lucky jumped into Easy's Lincoln and pulled out.
 It was never in question that the bet Odds had in the eighth would pay-out or that in spite of the crazy circumstances the bet would still be made.
 Last year the boys split two paydays from similar bets each taking home over $4,000.
 The entire group day off had been planned around it and they had been saving money for weeks.
 "Two G's across the board on Witch's Gold in the eighth."
 Knockers said to the attendant as he pulled out the $6,000 in cash from an envelope in his pocket.

 "What're ya deaf Murray?
 Two G's across the board on Witch's Gold in the eighth."